tparkerd/acrid-oregano/README.md

 # Installation

-## Docker Installation

-    # Start docker container
-    docker-compose up [-d]

 ## Manual Installation

 The following command will install the GWAS database onto a CentOS 7 System.
 The first portion is just to install PostgreSQL 9.6 onto the system, so it this is already installed, you may skip it and continue with pulling the database's code from this repo.